stephenmckeon/phrg-test-doubles-lab/README.md

 end
 ```

-Using a `double` method to test this assertion could look like:
+Using a `double` to test this assertion could look like:

 ```ruby
 RSpec.describe "#method_under_test" do